 Code a New Skillset for Your Future.

 It’s hard to think of an industry that doesn’t have a computer information system at its core.
-DeVry University’s Bachelor’s Degree with a Specialization in Software Development is designed to help you prepare for a variety of fields in a broad range of industries.
+DeVry University’s Computer Information Systems Bachelor’s Degree with a Specialization in Software Programming is designed to help you prepare for a variety of fields in a broad range of industries.
 Our Software Programming Specialization is anchored with our Tech Core approach, which is designed with hands-on learning experiences to give you solid foundation in technology.

 Get to Know Our Software Programming Degree Specialization.